-Philip Morris ČR a.s. incurred no damage from the performances, contracts, other acts, other measures, or from any other performances received or provided (including those which were provided in the interest or at the initiative of the other members of the PMI group) contained in this Report on Relations.
-Transactions between the controlling entity and the jointly controlled entities are detailed in the Notes to separate financial statements, Note 25.
+Philip Morris ČR a.s. incurred no damage from the provided performances, contracts, other acts, other measures, or from any other performances received or provided (including those which were made in the interest or at the initiative of the other members of the PMI group) and contained in this Report on Relations.
+Transactions between the controlling entity and the jointly controlled entities are detailed in the Notes to separate financial statements, Note 27.